IlyaGershman/easy-poll/README.md

 By engaging with the community, you can help improve the tool and find support for any challenges you encounter.

-## Show Your Support

-If you find `easy-poll` useful, show your support by starring our repository!
-Your star helps others discover and trust our library.

 ### Spread the Word

 Help us grow by sharing `easy-poll` within your network: